sophiaachungg/phonocode/README.md

 - **Scale up Phase 2**:
   - Add more participants data (add ~36 more participants for a total of ~50 participants x 22 audio files).
   - Re-run Wav2Vec 2.0 vs WavLM under the same conditions with better regularization and more robust splitting.
+  - Run fine-tuning in ACCRE for maximum computational power
 - Add an **explicit confidence score** from the classifier head (or from calibrated probabilities).
   - Use this to set a **threshold for human review**.
   - High-confidence predictions → auto-accepted.